Buffalo Bills vs. New England Patriots NFL Week 13 Odds, Plays and Insights for December 6, 2021

 Bills stats and trends

-- In Buffalo's 11 games this season, it has eight wins against the spread.

-- The Bills have been favored by 2.5 points or more 11 times this season and are 7-4 ATS in those matchups.
+- The Bills have an ATS record of 7-4 in their 11 games as a favorite of 2.5 points or more so far this season.

-- Buffalo's games this year have hit the over on five of 12 set point totals (41.7%).
+- Buffalo's games this year have gone over the total in five out of 12 opportunities (41.7%).

 - The Bills score 13.8 more points per game (29.6) than the Patriots surrender (15.8).

-- When Buffalo puts up more than 15.8 points, it is 8-2 against the spread and 7-2 overall.
+- When Buffalo scores more than 15.8 points, it is 8-2 against the spread and 7-2 overall.

 - The Bills average 72.6 more yards per game (389.3) than the Patriots allow per outing (316.7).

-- In games that Buffalo piles up over 316.7 yards, the team is 7-2 against the spread and 6-2 overall.
+- In games that Buffalo amasses more than 316.7 yards, the team is 7-2 against the spread and 6-2 overall.

-- The Bills have turned the ball over 16 times this season, nine fewer than the Patriots have forced (25).
+- The Bills have 16 giveaways this season, while the Patriots have 25 takeaways.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Buffalo's matchup with the Patriots.